What You’re Like During Grip Stress, Based On Your Myers-Briggs® Personality Type

 Enthusiastic and pragmatic, you believe that life is meant to be experienced in all its raw beauty.
 You are typically quick on your feet, down-to-earth, and opportunistic.
 You see experiences to be enjoyed everywhere and have no problem jumping right into action to amplify the current moment and make it more memorable and intense.
 As the opposite of sensation, intuition can seem slow and lifeless to you.
 Imagining for its own sake, theorizing about the unknown, or reading-between-the-lines can feel dull and pointless.
 Your perspective is that it is safer and more pragmatic to focus on what is right in front of you; what can be seen, touch, tasted, and experienced.

 When you experience grip stress, you become more detached from your surroundings.
 You want to back away from people and restrict your easy-going, spontaneous demeanor.
-You become tired, drained, and worried.
+Instead of feeling energized and optimistic, you feel tired, drained, and worried.
 You may avoid other people, fixate on responsibilities, or become obsessed with terrible visions of the future.

 Symptoms of an ESFP or ESTP being in grip stress (they may experience some or all of these):